-This convenience typically doesn’t cost you anything.
-Instead, the merchant pays for your convenience.
-Each time you use your card, they pay a processing fee — typically around 2% of each transaction — to the bank that issued your card.
+Typically, the merchant pays for this convenience.
+Each time you use your card, they pay a processing fee — around 2% of each transaction — to the bank that issued your card.

 When will I see a surcharge — and how much will it be?

 You’ll rarely see surcharges at large retailers.
 But you could see them at mom-and-pop establishments, where bottom lines are more sensitive to credit card processing fees.

 Merchants should only add a surcharge equal to what it costs them to process a card transaction.
 According to merchant credit card agreements, card surcharges tend to max out at around 4%.